 Lutron MA-T51MN-WH Single-Location Instructions

 The included instructions also give you some useful diagrams to help you out.
+Both switches are single-location.
+They are not 3-way or multi-location controls.

 Connect the New Switches